Zidovudine: HIV prevention

 AZT has been used for post-exposure prophylaxis (PEP) in combination with another antiretroviral drug called lamivudine.
 Together they work to substantially reduce the risk of HIV infection following the first single exposure to the virus.
 More recently, AZT has been replaced by other antiretrovirals such as tenofovir to provide PEP.

 Before tenofovir, a principal part of the clinical pathway for both pre-exposure prophylaxis and post-exposure treatment of mother-to-child transmission of HIV during pregnancy, labor, and delivery and has been proven to be integral to uninfected siblings' perinatal and neonatal development.
-Without AZT, 10–15% of fetuses with HIV-infected mothers will themselves become infected.
 AZT has been shown to reduce this risk to 8% when given in a three-part regimen post-conception, delivery, and six weeks post-delivery.
 Consistent and proactive precautionary measures, such as the rigorous use of antiretroviral medications, cesarean section, face masks, heavy-duty rubber gloves, clinically segregated disposable diapers, and avoidance of mouth contact will further reduce child-attendant transmission of HIV to as little as 1–2%.

 During 1994 to 1999, AZT was the primary form of prevention of mother-to-child HIV transmission.
 AZT prophylaxis prevented more than 1000 parental and infant deaths from AIDS in the United States.
 In the U.S. at that time, the accepted standard of care for HIV-positive mothers was known as the 076 regimen and involved five daily doses of AZT from the second trimester onwards, as well as AZT intravenously administered during labour.
 As this treatment was lengthy and expensive, it was deemed unfeasible in the Global South, where mother-to-child transmission was a significant problem.
 A number of studies were initiated in the late 1990s that sought to test the efficacy of a shorter, simpler regimen for use in 'resource-poor' countries.
 This AZT short course was an inferior standard of care and would have been considered malpractice if trialed in the US; however, it was nonetheless a treatment that would improve the care and survival of impoverished subjects.

 Antibacterial properties

 Zidovudine also has antibacterial properties, though not routinely used in clinical settings.
 It acts on bacteria with a mechanism of action still not fully explained.
-Promising results from in vitro and in vivo studies showed the efficacy of AZT also against multidrug-resistant gram-negative bacteria (including mcr-1 carrying and metallo-β-lactamase producing isolates), especially in combination with other active agents (e.g. fosfomycin, colistin, tigecycline).
+Promising results from in vitro and in vivo studies showed the efficacy of AZT also against multidrug-resistant gram-negative bacteria (including mcr-1 carrying and metallo-β-lactamase producing isolates), especially in combination with other active agents (e.g., fosfomycin, colistin, tigecycline).